Alifkece/aliftzy-admin/README.md

 Database
 </h2>

 Aliftzy Admin and Aliftzy Store share **one Firestore database** inside the same Firebase project.
-There is no API layer between them — both read and write Firestore directly, so changes propagate as soon as the other side re-fetches. **Music is the one module that intentionally has no row here** — see [Local Music Library](#local-music-library) below.
+There is no API layer between them — both read and write Firestore directly, so changes propagate as soon as the other side re-fetches.

 <table>
 <thead>